 We have a \$230 million long-term shelf loan facility with CFC.
-The purpose of the shelf loan is to fund a portion of our projected capital expenditures, primarily those that are not eligible for FFB funding.
-Advances under the facility are available for a five-year term (through 2021) and may be extended for an additional five years.
-We did not advance funds from this facility during 2018.
+The main purpose of the shelf loan is to fund a portion of our capital expenditures, primarily those that are not eligible for FFB funding.
+Advances under the facility are available for a five-year draw period through 2021; however, we intend to extend the draw period for an additional five years.
+During 2020, we advanced approximately \$57 million under the CFC shelf loan, with which we replaced \$57 million in prepaid long-term FFB debt.
+In 2019, we advanced approximately \$20 million under the loan to fund certain transmission projects not funded through FFB.

-During 2018, we advanced approximately \$91 million from existing RUS-guaranteed FFB loans to fund construction costs related to numerous transmission projects.
-We also received advances totaling \$265 million to fund transmission asset purchases from Georgia Power.
-Among these purchases was the 47-mile Thomson-Vogtle 500 kV Transmission Line.
-This line provides improved system reliability within the statewide transmission grid.
-In addition, we received approval for another RUS-guaranteed FFB loan for approximately \$94 million related to transmission projects to be completed in 2018.
+During 2020, we advanced approximately \$94 million from an existing RUS-guaranteed FFB loan to fund construction costs related to 2018 transmission projects.
+We have another RUS-guaranteed FFB loan for approximately \$78 million tied to 2019 transmission projects, which we have not advanced but intend to fully during 2021.
+Also, we received approval for an additional RUS-guaranteed FFB loan for approximately \$114 million related to 2020 transmission projects.
 No advances on this loan have occurred to date.